-Aurelio Malo is a broadly trained evolutionary ecologist interested on how evolution has shaped phenotypic and life-history traits in mammals.
-His research lies at the interface of ecology, behaviour, physiology, and genetics, and at the individual and population levels.
-He focuses on identifying the drivers and fitness consequences of phenotypic traits and inbreeding.
-He runs long-term field studies on rodents, recording phenotypic trait variation and individual life trajectories, to understand the population-level consequences of such variation.
+Aurelio Malo is a broadly trained evolutionary ecologist interested in how evolution has shaped phenotypic and life-history traits in mammals.
+His research lies at the interface of ecology, behaviour, physiology, and genetics.
+He focuses on identifying the drivers and fitness consequences of phenotypic traits and inbreeding on rodents, ungulates and carnivores.
+He runs long-term field studies on mammal populations recording phenotypic trait variation and individual life trajectories, to understand the population-level consequences of such variation.

 et al., 2020, Factors affecting woodland rodent growth, Journal of Zoology, Vol:312, ISSN:0952-8369, Pages:174-182

 et al., 2020, Ecology of the Culpeo (<em>Lycalopex</em> <em>culpaeus</em>): A Review of Knowledge and Current Gaps